rieckpil/progmot/content/blog/one-year-course-release.md

 I can highly recommend getting some first touch points with video and recording and editing on YouTube.
 YouTube is a great playground.
 There won't be any refunds and only helpful comments to improve.

 This applies to both the technical setup for recording and selling your course.
-There are many decisions to make and I'd recommend that with a solution that fits your current needs.
+There are many decisions to make, and I'd recommend that with a solution that fits your current needs.
 You can buy a green screen later.

 - People will ask for a refund, and that's fine.

-It still remember the first month after the launch of the first version.
+I still remember the first month after the launch of the first version.
 I was so nervous about the first 30 day period and thought many would ask for a refund.
 This did not happen.
 After one year, I have a refund rate of 0.75%.
-Most of those refunds were due to a different expectation.
+Most of those refunds were due to a different expectations.

+- Course participants won't start immediately with the course and some will never even finish

-- Don't expect your course participants to go throug the course immediately.
+Don't expect your course participants to go through the course immediately.
 That was one of the interesting findings.
-I for myself usually always started a course I've bougth right away.
+I for myself usually always started a course I've bought right away.
 That's not the case for everybody.
 I still see participants that did not even start with lesson one.
 That's okay - they might start when they have time.

+- Get into affiliate marketing

-- Affiliate marketing is king.
+Affiliate marketing is king.
 There are tons of bloggers out there that might want some extra money each month to pay their hosting/tooling bills.
+I reached out soon to various other bloggers in the Java ecosystem and asked them to become an [affiliate](https://rieckpil.de/affiliate-program/).
+If the affiliate happens to blog also about the topic you teach, the conversion rates can be great.
+They can embed you link and mention that those who are looking for a deep-dive on this topic, should take a look at the course.

 - Have compelling free content around your course topic to attract new leads.

-- Luck with the first course
+- Move on if you don't see a demand

 I got lucky that this course hit the needs of an audience.
 It might have also flopped.
 That's fine, as long as you're finding this out early in the process.
+Creating the landing page early in the process can help to identify if there's demand.
+You can also use a poll and send it to your existing audience.
+If you don't have an audience (yet), try to engage in the communities where your target audience is (e.g. Twitter, Reddit, YouTube, etc.).

 - Small steps, start with the landing page, gather leads and re-iterate

-- Support purchase power parity.
+- Support purchase power parity

 We live in a world with different purchase power and wages.
-Buying a course for $179 as a developer working in the valley might be totally fine.
+Buying a course for $179 as a developer working in the silicon valley might be totally fine.
 That's not the case for all other countries around the globe.

 I didn't have this from day one and several visitors asked for it.
 My main excuse was that my eCommerce setup doesn't support it.

+- You can live from that side-business

 I've made $ 34.674 in revenue after one year.
 The margin is also quite high as my only expenses are hosting fees, marketing costs, and affiliate commissions.
 If I'd slightly reduce my monthly costs for living, I could live from that money.
 That's a big relief!

+- The learning curve is steep and you'll not only improve your coding and presentation skills

 The learnings were HUGE.
 I learned so much about tracking and optimizing conversion rates, A/B testing, checkout process, online marketing learning how to sell, learning how to advertise, how to work on customer complaints etc. This plays back to my job as a software developer

-Do it incrementally and start with the sales page.
-If you already have an audience, show them your plan and ask for their email if they'd like to get updates on it.
-This will give you a early indicator if there's interest in this topic.

 - Don't try to get everything perfect from day one